What type of Pack should I get?

 There’s something liberating about reducing the necessities of life to the contents of a backpack and setting out on an adventure.
 Be it bush walking, travelling, or climbing mountains, the right backpacks are designed for you to carry your life on your back.
 Paddy Pallin can help you find the perfect pack for your upcoming adventure.

 There is a wide array of backpacks available so it's important to have some idea of what you require and what to look for.
 It is best to base your decision on the sorts of trips you will be doing for the next few years.
 There are certain configurations and features of packs which have been designed to accommodate all the different kinds of adventurers.
-The two main types of packs are travel and rucksacks, for the indecisive traveler there are hybrid packs which cover a more varied activity base.
+The two main types of packs are rucksacks and travel packs, for the indecisive traveler there are hybrid packs which cover a more varied activity base.

 - Up to 30 litres: Good for day walking or an overnight trip in warm weather where your needs will be minimal.